Prices from £19.95

-In order to avoids the risks of high blood pressure you need to make sure you've always got your medication to hand.
-With Zava you can reorder up to 6 months of your Felodipine to make sure you don't have to wait to get the medication you need.
+If you have high blood pressure, having your medication to hand is really important.
+With ZAVA, you can request 3 months worth of your felodipine so you don't have to wait to get the medication you need.

 - You should avoid a meal which is high in fat and/or carbohydrates

-- You should take your tablet first thing in the morning because Felodipine is type of prolonged release medication -his means it slowly releases the drug over the course of the day rather than all at once.
+- You should take your tablet first thing in the morning because felodipine is type of prolonged release medication, this means it slowly releases the drug over the course of the day rather than all at once

-Avoid grapefruit juice – whent taking Felodipine you should avoid consuming grapefruit juice.
-There are chemicals in grapefruit juice which can inhibit the action of certain medications.
-In the case of Felodipine, interactions with grapefruit juice can worsen its side effects.
+Avoid grapefruit juice – while you're taking felodipine you should avoid drinking grapefruit juice.
+There are chemicals in grapefruit juice that can inhibit the action of certain medications.
+In the case of felodipine, interactions with grapefruit juice can worsen the side effects.

-Set an alarm – if you are likely to forget to take Felodipine first thing in the morning, it is a good idea to set an alarm to remind you to take it.
-Or you could place Felodipine in a place which may act as a reminder e.g. near the breakfast cereal.
+Set an alarm – if you're likely to forget to take felodipine first thing in the morning, it is a good idea to set an alarm to remind you to take it.
+Or you could place felodipine in a place which may act as a reminder e.g. near the breakfast cereal.